regor-unimore/Multi-Cluster-TOSCA-Orchestrator/TORCH_v2/examples/simple-server-and-georef/simple-server-and-georef.md

 docker compose -f docker-compose-torchservices-solver.yaml up -d
 ```

-## Deploy my-solver with TORCH-v2
+## Deploy the example with TORCH-v2

-Before starting be sure to update the properties of the Cluster node in the "mysolver.zip" CSAR to match the names of the files you used to configure the Service Layer and update the api-endpoint propertiy with your Kubernetes Cluster API endpoint.
+Before starting be sure to update the properties of the Cluster node in the "simple-server-and-georef.zip" CSAR to match the names of the files you used to configure the Service Layer and update the api-endpoint propertiy with your Kubernetes Cluster API endpoint.

 1. go to TORCH-V2 webpage (http://localhost:8005/)
 2. register an account for yourself
 3. login and you will reach the home webpage
-4. click on "Upload TOSCA Template", give a name to the template and upload the file "mysolver.zip" you can find in the $EXAMPLE_DIR folder
+4. click on "Upload TOSCA Template", give a name to the template and upload the file "simple-server-and-georef.zip" you can find in the $EXAMPLE_DIR folder
 5. click on "validate", then on "create".
 You will return automatically on the home page which now should show the created template
 6. click on the name of you template, then select "Manual" as Cloud Provider and "Kubernetes" as Cloud Platform.
 You can ignore the other configurations for now.
 7. click on "Deploy scheme" and the deploy will start